 - Ironically, her active skill is called "Hand Grenade", although she uses an actual hand grenade for it.

 - ID: No. 32Artist: SKY (スカイ)Voiced by: Saori Onishi

 - D-Cup Distress: Implied.
 It's never made clear as to whether she's the recipient of a Male Gaze or just doesn't like being looked at in general.

 - The Ditz: Frequently depicted as such due to her support tiles, which require ARs to her sides, thus leaving either them open to attack on the front line or her unable to tank properly because she's at the back.
 It's close enough to official that her alternate costume is even called "Woken-up Idiot".
-This depiction carries over even into her Mod 3 guise, because her exclusive equipment acquired upon reaching Mod 3 is an accuracy-boosting reflex sight, rather than a damage-boosting equipment, such as a unique holographic sight, barrel, or ammunition, that a molotov thrower like her would benefit much more from, and because she would have to swap it out for a PEQ laser sight anyway during night-ops, which is where molotov/offensive grenade users shine when dealing with enemy echelons that include scouts.
+This depiction carries over even into her Mod 3 guise, because her exclusive equipment acquired upon reaching Mod 3 is an accuracy-boosting reflex sight, rather than a damage-boosting equipment, such as a unique holographic sight, barrel, or ammunition, that a molotov thrower like her would benefit much more from due to increased damage.

 - Guns Akimbo: About what you'd expect when you give a character an Uzi of any variety.
 She drops this in her Mod 3, where she wields a single Uzi PRO instead.

 - Mythology Gag: Her alternate outfit is a variation of that worn by the artist's Original Character, "Sky", changed only in the text on the shirt and adding a belt with holsters for her guns.

 - Tsundere: She oozes the Type-A variation of this trope.